 - But now we have two bullish signals from the CCI and the SRSI, right?
-Furthermore, the CCI breaks its blue bearish trend upwards, putting an extra emphasize on the bullish idea.
-Therefore, we buy Twitter and place a stop loss order below the bottom as shown on the image.
+Furthermore, the CCI breaks its blue bearish trend upwards, putting an extra emphasis on the bullish idea.
+Therefore, we buy Twitter and place a stop loss order below the bottom as shown in the image.

 - Then the two indicators exit the overbought area, creating a new short signal on the chart.
 Therefore, we sell Twitter and place a stop loss order above the top.

 - The price starts a bearish run afterward and the two indicators begin dropping.
 On the way down, the CCI creates a bearish trend line.
 See that the price breaks the trend in the second green circle on the line.
 This is the exit signal from our trade and we close the deal.

 - Now we have the breakout through the CCI trend as a first bullish signal.
 Therefore, we are waiting for a signal from the SRSI.
 It comes when the SRSI enters the oversold area and its lines cross upwards.
 Meanwhile, the CCI line returns to its already broken bearish trend, it tests it as a support and bounces upwards.
 This gives additional strength to the bullish CCI signal.
 Now we go long Twitter and we place a stop loss below the small bearish hammer candle on the chart.

 - The price starts increasing afterward.
 Although the indicators turn out to be pretty chaotic during this trade, they manage to inch higher.
 The CCI then breaks the 100.000 level upwards, creating our exit signal.